 This patient shows similar levels of hair loss, identified as grade 2 hair loss on the Norwood Scale by researchers .
 He also saw a marked improvement after just 3 months of oral Minoxidil use.

 It’s important to note that these patients all have relatively early stage hair loss.
 Men with more substantial hair loss — stage 4 and above — are less likely to see such dramatic improvements in their hairline using Minoxidil alone.

 Each of these patients also used oral Minoxidil rather than the topical solution.
-Oral Minoxidil is generally more effective than topical Minoxidil — but the standard dosage can cause severe hypertension, so its use is sometimes limited [7, 9].
+Oral Minoxidil is generally more effective as a male hair loss treatment than topical Minoxidil — but the standard dosage can cause severe hypertension, so its use is sometimes limited [7, 9].
 Low dosage oral Minoxidil is usually safe, but if you have high blood pressure, speak to your GP before taking any type of oral Minoxidil.

 Topical Minoxidil is also effective in men with androgenetic alopecia .
 But few studies have included clinical photographic evidence of Minoxidil before and after results.

 It’s not just genetic conditions like androgenetic alopecia that can be treated with Minoxidil.
 It can also treat autoimmune hair loss conditions like alopecia areata, in which white blood cells attack the follicles and cause hair to stop growing.

 This patient has a visible bald patch characteristic of alopecia areata .
 Following 12 weeks of topical 2% Minoxidil application, his hair had begun to regrow.